CNBC’s Diana Olick takes a look at the breakout in mortgage rates this year and what it means for the Spring housing market.

-CNBC’s Diana Olick reports on the Republican tax framework’s details on mortgage interest deduction.
+CNBC’s Diana Olick reports the latest data on mortgage applications as interest rates rise.

 The rise in mortgage applications last week doesn’t make sense — unless you factor in fear.

 Optimism over taxes meant higher interest rates, sending mortgage applications down 2.8% in the last two weeks of 2017.

 The was the latest by RBS aimed at resolving claims stemming from its sale of mortgage-backed securities.

 CNBC’s Diana Olick reports the impact of the tax reform bill on property tax and mortgage interest deductions.

 Total mortgage applications fell 4.9 percent, seasonally adjusted, compared to the previous week, reports CNBC’s Diana Olick with the latest read on housing.